ShashankBejjanki1241/TicTacToe-iOS/README.md

 ## Installation

 1. Clone the repository
-2. Open `TicTacToe.xcodeproj` in Xcode
+2. Open `Tic Tac Toe.xcodeproj` in Xcode
 3. Build and run the project